-I like going out at least once a month to see what I can find locally.
+I like going out at least once or twice a month to see what I can find locally.
 Every time I share about my thrift adventures on Instagram or Tok Tok, my local Albuquerque readers ask one question over and over… “Where are you thrifting??!“

 Best Thrift Stores in Albuquerque